snap-research/GenAU/AutoCap/README.md

 ```
 @misc{hajiali2024tamingdatatransformersaudio,
       title={Taming Data and Transformers for Audio Generation},
-      author={Moayed Haji-Ali and Willi Menapace and Aliaksandr Siarohin and Guha Balakrishnan and Sergey Tulyakov and Vicente Ordonez},
+      author={Moayed Haji-Ali and Willi Menapace and Aliaksandr Siarohin and Guha Balakrishnan and Vicente Ordonez},
       year={2024},
       eprint={2406.19388},
       archivePrefix={arXiv},